Karina Nadila: Personal life and education

 Karina was born in Jakarta, Indonesia, on 21 August 1992 to an unknown father and a Minangkabaunese-Dutch mother, Jumaini Weissheimer.
 Her step-father, Lukius Niab, is a traditional Timorese.
-When at 17 Karina decided to become a beauty-preneur, model and make up content creator.
-Since then, She is work with several beauty brands and rose up her popularity.
+Karina decided to become a beauty-preneur, model and make up content creator at the age of 17.
+Since then, she has worked with several beauty brands and grown in popularity.
 Until she approached by film producer to acting on several cinema films. she is also starting to be a TV presenter and co-hosting several TV shows.

 Karina finishing her secondary study in Bakti Ibu Islamic Secondary School, 19 Junior High School and 82 Senior High School - Jakarta.

-She holds a bachelor's degree on Business accounting from Indonesia Banking School, Jakarta, Indonesia.
-She is currently finishing her Master degree in Business management from PPM School of Management.
+She holds a bachelor's degree in business accounting from Indonesia Banking School, Jakarta, Indonesia.
+She is currently finishing her master's degree in business management from PPM School of Management.
 On 19 December 2020, Karina married with Indonesian businessman, Rangga Prihartanto.
 The wedding event was held on Jakarta Convention Centre with a Minangkabau style.